PyVRP/PyVRP/docs/source/dev/supported_vrplib_fields.rst

    ``VEHICLES_MAX_DISTANCE_SECTION``
       Maximum route distance for each vehicle.
-      Route distances are assumed to be unconstrained if this section is not specified.
+      Route distances are assumed to be unconstrained if this section is not present.
-      When :term:`VEHICLES_MAX_DISTANCE` and :term:`VEHICLES_MAX_DISTANCE_SECTION` are both provided, the data from :term:`VEHICLES_MAX_DISTANCE_SECTION` is used.
+      If all vehicles have the same maximum route distance, the `VEHICLES_MAX_DISTANCE` specification can also be used instead.

    ``VEHICLES_MAX_DURATION_SECTION``
       Maximum route duration for each vehicle.
-      Route durations are assumed to be unconstrained if this section is not specified.
+      Route durations are assumed to be unconstrained if this section is not present.
-      When :term:`VEHICLES_MAX_DURATION` and :term:`VEHICLES_MAX_DURATION_SECTION` are both provided, the data from :term:`VEHICLES_MAX_DURATION_SECTION` is used.
+      If all vehicles have the same maximum route duration, the `VEHICLES_MAX_DURATION` specification can also be used instead.